Skip to main content

 }

-Conditional rendering based on component type
+Conditional rendering based on child type

 const body = (props, children) => {